 Price: The train ride from Wakayama Station to Kishi Station is 400¥ (US $3.60) (200¥ (US $1.80) for children) one-way and it takes about 35 minutes to get there.
 You can buy a one-day ticket for 780¥ (US $7) (adults) and 390¥ (US $3.50) (children).

 Out of all the shrines in Wakayama, Awashima is definitely the most special and spooky one!

-The reason why I am saying this is because Awashima Shrine’s altar is full of dolls!
-And when I say “full” of dolls, I mean over 20.000 dolls – from Japanese women to owl and other colorful animals.
+The reason I am saying this is because Awashima Shrine’s altar is full of dolls!
+And when I say “full” of dolls, I mean over 20,000 dolls – from Japanese women to owls and other colorful animals.
 The entire site has a very mysterious and creepy mood and I am sure you will be intrigued by the entire setting!
-All the dolls at the shrine were sent by people all over Japan, as they are used in a special ceremony in March.
+All the dolls at the shrine were sent by people all over Japan to be used in a special ceremony in March.
 Even though it may not sound like such a big deal, I am sure being there is simply incredible.

-Awashima Shrine is in Kada region and other than the dolls, it is famous among women who go there to pray for different feminine problems, such as childbirth, infertility etc.
+The Awashima Shrine is in the Kada region and other than the dolls, it is famous among women who go there to pray for different feminine problems, such as childbirth, infertility etc.

-How to get there: From Nankai Wakayama Station you take the train on KADA line to Kada Station.
-Price of the ticket is 300¥ one-way.
+How to get there: From Nankai Wakayama Station you take the train on the KADA line to Kada Station.
+Price of the ticket is 300¥ (US $2.70) one-way.
 Awashima Shrine is a 15-minute walk from the train station.

 Price: free admission

 Wakayama is not only famous for its shrines and ramen, but also for the beautiful coastline full of nice beaches!

 Out of all the beaches in Wakayama, I really wanted to go to Kada beach, because it is so close to Awashima Shrine!
 Kada is a Wakayama beach perfect for some sunbathing and relaxation and it is also child-friendly!
 The waters are calm and the beach has soft golden sand.